 (i) the person who is the employer, the main contractor or the self-employed person, as the case requires, is also the person who imported the hazardous substance; and

-(ii) an overseas document described as an MSDS requires alteration in order to conform with the definition of MSDS in these regulations.
+(ii) an overseas document described as a material safety data sheet requires alteration in order to conform with the definition of MSDS in these regulations.

 Penalty for a person who commits the offence as an employee: the regulation 1.15 penalty.